- The regatta will be governed by the rules as defined in The Racing Rules of Sailing (RRS).

 - Changes to the courses will be indicated by flag L being flown as described in The Racing Rules of Sailing accompanied by four short sound signals.

 Marks will be cylindrical orange buoys and/or pink mooring buoys.

 - THE START

-- There are two starting procedures used at the Club.
-Flag Signals as described in RRS 26 and Light Signals as described in SI 11.3.
-The starting procedure will be indicated on the Notice Board.
+- The starting procedures used at the Club is as described in RRS 26.
+The starting sequence will be described on the Notice Board.

 - Club House start line will be between the main mast on the club house and a buoy as described on the course board.